haowang-lslab/haowang-lslab.github.io/_pages/about.md

 Novel biological dressing for atopic dermatitis

 - Work done at Quantitative Biology Summer School of Center for Life Sciences, Peking University on 2023.07.
-- Proposed a kind of bio band-aid and used MATLAB to emulate the diffusion process.
+- Conceptualized and simulated a novel bio-responsive bandage using MATLAB, modeling drug diffusion processes for optimized wound healing.

 </div>
 </div>